 - Although Q3 showed the lowest quarterly cryptocurrency thefts and scams in two years, the total number for 2019 still stands at a whopping $4.4 billion.

-- Terrorists, wise to blockchain forensics, are developing more sophisticated methods of obfuscating cryptocurrency funds flows for financing attacks and operations.
+- Terrorists, wise to A blockchain is a shared digital ledger, or a continually up...
+More forensics, are developing more sophisticated methods of obfuscating cryptocurrency funds flows for financing attacks and operations.

 MENLO PARK, Calif. — Nov.
-27, 2019 — CipherTrace, a leading cryptocurrency and blockchain intelligence firm, today released its Q3 2019 Cryptocurrency Anti-Money Laundering (AML) Report.
-Highlights of the report address cryptocurrency regulation, nefarious actors within the ecosystem, impending legislation, international trends and prevailing sentiments.
-Of particular note, CipherTrace conducted a first-ever comprehensive investigation of cryptocurrency exchange Know Your Customer (KYC) procedures and found that two-thirds of the top 120 exchanges lack strong KYC policies.
+27, 2019 — CipherTrace, a leading cryptocurrency and blockchain intelligence firm, today released its Q3 2019 Cryptocurrency Anti-Money Laundering (AML) rules are in place to help prote...
+More Report.
+Highlights of the report In a cryptocurrency context, an address is a cryptographic k...
+More cryptocurrency regulation, nefarious actors within the ecosystem, impending legislation, international trends and prevailing sentiments.
+Of particular note, CipherTrace conducted a first-ever comprehensive investigation of cryptocurrency exchange The know your customer or know your client (KYC) guidelines ...
+More procedures and found that two-thirds of the top 120 exchanges lack strong KYC policies.

 On June 21, the Financial Action Task Force (FATF), an intergovernmental organization that standardizes global legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats, released “Guidance for a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers.”
 In this Q3 Crypto AML Report, CipherTrace revealed that, with only seven months left for nations to pass laws and virtual asset service providers (VASPs) to comply with the guidelines, the majority of exchanges are not equipped to handle basic KYC, let alone comply with the stringent new funds “Travel Rule” included in the updated FATF guidance.